smcclab/smc-course/_workshops/06-interfaces.md

 ---

 {:.warn-box}
-**Solo Diary**: Pick someone else's Pure Data patch from a previous workshop, put a new interface on it, and play something.
+**Solo Diary**: Pick someone else's Pure Data patch from a previous workshop, put a new interface on it, and create a piece.

 You've implicitly been building interfaces every week (every Pd patch is an interface, and so is even a piece of live code that you interact with during a